lblod/app-lpdc-digitaal-loket/docs/development-environment.md

 This should be your go-to way of starting the stack:

 ```
-docker compose up # or "docker compose up -d" if you want to run it in the background
+docker compose up -d # or "docker compose up" if you do not want to run it in the background
 ```

 Always double check the status of the migrations `docker compose logs -f --tail=200 migrations` and wait for everything to boot to ensure clean caches.